- A01 ~ The Rebirth of the Phoenix

 “Yeah.
 I don’t stop learning…”

-“Hm~” she hums in affirmation, “You can always ask me if you’ve got any doubts.
-I memorized the whole manual and guide in one afternoon,” she giggles.
+“Hm~” she hums in affirmation.
+“You can always ask me if you’ve got any doubts.
+I memorized the complete manual and guide in one afternoon,” she giggles.

 “No fuck!
 In one afternoon?”
 I freak out.

 “Yeah~” she giggles again.
 “Ah~ Don’t feel bad about it, I’ve got this gift… Just by reading, I remember it all, word-by-word—”